HaySsor/HaySsor/README.md

 ## I did today

-learn more about components props, pass props, and slots
+Learn about Router in vue, nest routing and dynamic import

 ## Tech
 technology that I know or intend to learn